-It is very important that your doctor check your progress closely after you receive bupivacaine to see if it is working properly and to check for any unwanted effects.
+It is very important that your doctor check your or your child's progress closely while receiving bupivacaine to see if it is working properly.
+Blood tests may be needed to check for any unwanted effects.

 Bupivacaine may cause a bone or joint problem called chondrolysis.
-Check with your doctor right away if you have bone or joint pain or stiffness or an inability to move.
+Check with your doctor right away if you or your child have bone or joint pain or stiffness or an inability to move.

 Bupivacaine may cause low blood pressure (hypotension).
 This is more likely in patients with blood vessel problems, including high blood pressure (hypertension) or a decrease in blood volume.
 Check with your doctor right away if you have confusion, dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position, sweating, or unusual tiredness or weakness.